jitrc/tau2-enhanced/AI_REPORT.md

 - **Issue:** There is insufficient testing of recovery mechanisms and robustness
 - **Impact:** Real-world deployment failures are not adequately predicted
 - **Gap:** The benchmark lacks adversarial scenarios or systematic error injection testing
-- **Note:** This also applies to the `LLMAgent`, which could be enhanced with smarter recovery, context management, and loop detection capabilities TODO:Verify
+- **Note:** This also applies to the `LLMAgent`, which could be enhanced with smarter recovery, context management, and loop detection capabilities

 ### Coverage Gaps